 There’s just no question about it: if you want to quickly and completely change the look of your ride there’s no better way to do it than with a complete vehicle wrap.
 Not only do vinyl wraps give you an incredible selection of colors but they provide colors and styles you just can’t get from paints alone.
 And, when you compare costs, it’s clear that wraps are the way to go.

 What’s in a Wrap: A Quick Primer

-Before we go all out and get into the nitty-gritty, let’s take a look at what wraps really are.
+Before we get into the nitty-gritty, let’s take a look at what wraps really are.
 You see, vinyl film has come a long way since your parents were applying bumper stickers to their Chevy Nova.
-It used to be that painting was the only way to change the color of a car, truck or SUV and vinyl was really only good for making decals and signs.
+It used to be that painting was the only way to change the color of a car, truck or SUV.
+Vinyl was really only good for making decals and signs.

 Vehicle Wraps for a Unique Look

 Who doesn’t love the look of Hexis Gloss Super Chrome Turquoise on a Lamborghini Aventador?
 Or Mossy Oak Camo wrapped rocker panels on an F150?
-Custom vehicle wrapping films are available in an almost mind-numbing variety of colors and styles and can be had from a wide range of trusted brands.
+Custom vehicle wrapping films are available in an almost mind-numbing variety of colors and styles.
+They can be had from a wide range of trusted brands.
 We’ve listed some of the most popular and interesting styles of vinyl wrap films below: